 These are the books I think of as a basic “starter kit” for Celtic Studies.
-Many of the “standards,” those books that have been considered essential reading, are now out of print.
+Many of the books that have been considered essential reading are now out of print.
 They are still current and worth having, so I’m still going to recommend them.
-You’ll notice that created two separate lists, the “starter” kit, and a short list of a few more “advanced” or secondary books.
+You’ll notice that I’ve created two separate lists, the “starter” kit, and a short listc containing a few more “advanced” or secondary books.

-If you only want a one book that offers a survey or general overview:
+If you want a single book that offers a survey or general overview:

 Cunliffe, Barry.
 The Celts: A Very Short Introduction.
 Oxford University Press: Oxford, 2003.
 ISBN: 0192804189.
 ISBN-13: 978-0192804181.